 MRI technology is a strong civilian career for veterans

-Veterans and active-duty military members can use GI Bill and VET TEC benefits to cover MRI technologist training and earn a median salary of $88,180/year within 12–18 months of starting.
+Veterans and active-duty military members can train to become MRI technologists and earn a median salary of $88,180/year within 12–18 months of starting.
 The training structure — online education followed by supervised clinical rotations — aligns well with military discipline, and the career offers the structure, stability, and mission-driven purpose that many transitioning service members are looking for.

 The facts: MRI technologists earn a national median of $88,180 per year (BLS, May 2024).
 Training takes 12 to 18 months.
 The ARMRIT certification pathway requires only a high school diploma and no prior X-ray credentials.
-Tesla MR Institute’s tuition starts at $11,000, which falls well within GI Bill coverage.
+Tesla MR Institute’s tuition starts at $11,000 with flexible payment plans.
 And the field has persistent staffing shortages, meaning job security is strong.

 Veterans bring specific qualities that employers value and that training programs reward: discipline, the ability to follow precise protocols, comfort with technical equipment, and experience working under pressure.
 If you served in a medical role, the overlap is even stronger.